 What is lymphedema?

 Lymphedema is a disorder of the lymphatic system.
-Part of the immune system, the lymphatic system is responsible for circulating lymphatic fluid — a toxic substance.
+Part of the immune system, the lymphatic system is responsible for circulating lymphatic fluid.
+This is a critical liquid that helps clean the body’s internal components but becomes anoxic and inflammatory liquid if its drainage is compromised.
 Lymphedema occurs when the lymphatic fluid is blocked, often in an arm or leg, and can’t be circulated and drained properly.
-It begins to leak into the surrounding fat tissues and the toxic substance remains in those fat tissues, which become chronically inflamed.
+It begins to leak into the surrounding fat tissues.
+The toxic substance remains in those tissues, which become chronically inflamed.
 In more advanced lymphedema, this inflammation results in deposits of additional solids and fat in the affected area, causing the arm or leg to swell and become fibrose, or hard.
 These solid deposits are permanent, so no amount of diet or exercise will reduce the size of the affected arm or leg.

 What causes lymphedema?

-There are two types of lymphedemas, primary and secondary lymphedema.
+There are two types of lymphedema, primary and secondary lymphedema.
 Though they tend to look similar and require the same treatment, they are caused by different events.
 Primary lymphedema, also called congenital lymphedema, is much less common in the United States than secondary lymphedema.
 It occurs spontaneously and is a result of intrinsic problems with the lymphatic vessels.
-Most patients notice the swelling after a minor injury like an ankle sprain or a hormonal disturbance like pregnancy.
+Most patients notice the swelling after a minor injury like an ankle sprain during teen years or a hormonal disturbance like pregnancy.

 Secondary lymphedema, which is far more common, can be caused by a variety of events.
 Worldwide, filariasis — a parasitic infection transmitted by mosquitoes — is the most common cause of lymphedema.
-However, filariasis is incredibly rare in developed countries.
-In the United States and other developed countries, secondary lymphedema is often caused by surgery (such as the removal of a lymph node, vascular surgery or knee surgery), radiation, infection, trauma (like a bike accident or burn) often as part of treatment for cancer.
+However, filariasis is rare in developed countries.
+In the United States and other developed countries, secondary lymphedema is often caused by surgery (such as the removal of a lymph node, vascular surgery or knee surgery), radiation, infection, trauma which may be a necessary part of cancer treatment.

-Though men and women of all ages can suffer from lymphedema, it primarily affects women 30 to 65 years old.
-It is commonly found in women who have been treated for breast cancer, especially those who have had lymph nodes surgically removed or who have experienced radiation or chemotherapy.
+Though men and women of all ages can suffer from lymphedema, it primarily affects women 15 to 65 years old.
+It is commonly found in women who have been treated for breast or GYN cancer, especially those who have had lymph nodes surgically removed or who have experienced radiation or chemotherapy.

 For patients with secondary lymphedema, some notice symptoms immediately following a surgery while others don’t experience symptoms until many years later.
 Those with primary lymphedema may have noticed symptoms during puberty or after pregnancy but didn’t understand what they were experiencing.
 Because there has traditionally been a lack of awareness around lymphedema, many women do not receive the official diagnosis until later in life.

 Unfortunately, patients with lymphedema are also more prone to cellulitis infections in the areas of their body affected by lymphedema.
-These skin infections can be incredibly dangerous if left untreated.
-Any knicks or bites on the affected arm or leg need to be treated with extreme care to avoid a cellulitis infection.
+These skin infections can be incredibly dangerous if left untreated and can worsen in a matter of hours.
+Any nicks or bites on the affected arm or leg need to be treated with extreme care to avoid a cellulitis infection.
 If a patient experiences multiple cellulitis infections in one arm or leg and is also experiencing swelling, they should consider getting tested for lymphedema.

 How is lymphedema diagnosed?